 - white millwork and paneling

-All of that being said, I love the area I’m from, and I’m so proud to be a New Englander.
+All in all, I love the area I’m from, and I’m so proud to be a New Englander.
 I love that it has played so heavily into my decor style developing into what it is.
 Do you love New England style?
 What’s your favorite element?